Determined to Provide Superior Care

 Patient outcomes after transplantation at Penn are outstanding and our clinical programs are considered to be among the best in the country.

-Penn surgeons pioneered numerous advances in transplant surgery, including living donor kidney transplantation, clinical islet transplantation, robotic laparoscopic kidney donation surgery, muscle sparing thorocotomy in lung transplantation and living donor liver transplantation.
+Penn surgeons pioneered numerous advances in transplant surgery, including living donor kidney transplantation, clinical islet transplantation, robotic laparoscopic kidney donation surgery, muscle sparing thoracotomy in lung transplantation and living donor liver transplantation.
 Penn's heart transplant program is the fastest growing in the region.

 Our surgeons perform more transplant procedures than any other center in the area.
 This experience enables us to provide some of the best possible treatments and outcomes for our patients.